pnp/PnP-Tools/Solutions/SharePoint.Modernization/Modernization Framework release notes.md

 - From .Net: see https://github.com/SharePoint/PnP/tree/dev/Samples/Modernization.PageTransformation as nice sample to start with
 - From PnP PowerShell: see https://github.com/SharePoint/PnP-Tools/blob/master/Solutions/SharePoint.Modernization/Scripts/PageTransformation/TransformPageSample.ps1 for a sample

+## [October release (prod) - version 1.0.1810.2]

+### Changed

+- Fixed issue with default page layout transformation for "One Column with Sidebar" wiki pages

 ## [October release (prod) - version 1.0.1810.1]

 ### Added